 Q: Who is qualified to perform psychotherapy?

-A: There are four kinds of licenses under which psychotherapy may be practiced - a psychology license (requiring s a doctoral degree); a clinical social worker license (LCSW - requiring a master's degree); a marriage and family therapist license (MFT - also requiring a master's degree); and a psychiatrist or psychiatric nurse practitioner license (held by a medical doctor or nurse practitioner with special training in prescribing psychiatric drugs who may have limited training in psychotherapy).
-While some individuals may advertise their services using titles such as "psychotherapist", "school psychologist", or "counselor", they generally do not possess training in the diagnosis and treatment of mental disorders.
+A: There are several kinds of licenses under which psychotherapy may be practiced - a psychology license (requiring a doctoral degree); a clinical social worker license (LCSW - requiring a master's degree); a marriage and family therapist license (MFT - also requiring a master's degree); a licensed professional clinical counselor license (LPCC - also requiring a master's degree); and a psychiatrist, psychiatric nurse practitioner, or psychiatric physician assistant license (held by an MD, NP or PA with special training in prescribing psychiatric drugs who may have limited training in psychotherapy).
+While some individuals may advertise their services using titles such as "life-coach", "school psychologist", or "counselor", they generally do not possess training in the diagnosis and treatment of mental health problems.

 Q: Does Anxiety Experts prescribe medication?

-A: No. Some psychologists have special training in prescribing medications, but we are strictly involved in performing psychotherapy.
+A: No. At Anxiety Experts we are strictly involved in performing psychotherapy.
 However, we are happy to collaborate with physicians if the need for psychotropic medication arises.

 Q: How will I pay for Anxiety Experts' services?

-A: Our fee is $220.00 per 50-minute session (in person or by live video) and is not covered by insurance.
-However, we have interns on our team who have a fee of $150.00.
+A: Dr. Kulberg's fee is $220.00 per 50-minute session (in person or by live video) and part of the fee may be covered by insurance.
+Grace Stirling, Riley Ellis and Monica Squitieri have a fee of $150.00 per 50-minute session, and part or all of the fee may be covered by insurance.
+Axiety Experts is also in-network with Medical and we are able to obtain single case agreements with many other insurance companies, particularly for the treatment of OCD.
 We also have a registered dietician on our team who has a fee of $130.00 per 45-minute session.
 Approximately once per month, clients receive a statement from the client portal, which may be submitted to the client's insurance carrier for reimbursement.
 Around 80% of our private practice clients find they receive some insurance reimbursement for services using this method.